Domination of Eiler: Home The Declaration of Domination The Dominator

 - In return for a seat at the bar, patrons should be willing to move to another vacant seat if people want to smoke or bring their friends over.
 If no vacant seat, of course, it could be war.

 - Children are not allowed to dominate the service.
 A separate area for children is required, hopefully more fun than what the grown-ups are usually doing.
+It doesn't have to be for the whole service; children and adults usually all enjoy a children's sermon from the pastor.

 - The church is required not to be on the edge of extinction.
 When the Domination of Eiler seeks out the other faithful subjects of the Kingdom of Heaven, their concern needs to be outside their building, not on their plugged-up toilets, their flooded elevator shaft, or whether the pastor can bother to show up for service on time after doing some side job.
-In the Domination of Eiler, any service time before 10 am without other options, is considered a sign that the pastor has a side job and her church is on the edge of extinction.
+In the Domination of Eiler, any service time before 10 am without other options, is considered a sign that the pastor has a side job and his church is on the edge of extinction.

 - Pastors are desired to observe brevity as a spiritual discipline.
 If there is a time for public speaking during the service, brevity is desired of the parishioners too.
 The Holy Word of God deserves one's best speaking, not just some stream of consciousness.